uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/execution_policies.rst

 it is capable of processing SYCL buffers (passed via ``oneapi::dpl::begin/end``), data in the host memory and data in Unified Shared Memory (USM), including device USM.
-Data placed in the host memory and USM can be passed to oneDPL algorithms as pointers and random access iterators, please see :ref:`iterators <iterators>`.
+Data placed in the host memory and USM can be passed to oneDPL algorithms as pointers and random access iterators, including :doc:`oneDPL iterators <iterators>`.
 The way to transfer data from the host memory to a device and back is unspecified; per-element data movement to/from a temporary storage is a possible valid implementation.

 The ``KernelName`` template parameter, also aliased as ``kernel_name`` within the class template, is to explicitly provide a name for SYCL kernels executed by an algorithm the policy is passed to.